The General Binding Rules Regulations for small sewage discharges from Septic Tanks and Sewage Treatment Plants

 In Scotland, you must REGISTER a sewage discharge, both new and existing, with SEPA.
 If it is an existing discharge that has been in use since 1st.
 April 2006, then you can register it if it is for 15 persons or less.
 If was in use BEFORE this date, then you can register it if it is for 50 persons or less.
 For populations higher than these, on the dates above, the you need to apply for a LICENCE from SEPA.

-For the full list of rules, see https://www.sepa.org.uk/regulations/water/small-scale-sewage-discharges/
+For the full list of sewage and septic tank rules, see https://www.sepa.org.uk/regulations/water/septic-tanks-and-private-sewage-treatment-systems/

-You must REGISTER your septic tank or package sewage treatment plant, in Wales.
+You must REGISTER your septic tank or package sewage treatment plant with Natural Resources Wales.
 It is a legal requirement.

 For small scale discharges, it is normally free, subject to circumstance.: